What does a grade represent in PBL?

-Expectations for behavior, quality of work, or study habits don’t change in a Proficiency Based Grading classroom.
-We still expect students to show up on time, be respectful, keep to timelines, and turn in work that is neat and complete.
-Soft skills are an integral component of every classroom that we that we continue to model, acknowledge and provide incentives or consequences.
+Expectations for behavior, quality of work, or study habits don’t change in a Proficiency-Based Learning classroom.
+We still expect students to show up on time, be respectful, honor teacher timelines, and turn in work that is neat and complete.
+Soft skills are an integral component of every classroom that we continue to model and support through incentives and/or natural consequences.

-How will Granite’s citizenship policy support Proficiency Based Grading?
-How will we communicate with parents about the soft skills we expect from students?
+How will Granite’s citizenship policy support Proficiency Based Learning?
+How will we communicate with parents about the soft skills expected from students?

-The letter grade will only include academic performance on assessments.
-All other non- academic pieces, including behaviors are included in the citizenship grade.
-The citizenship policy for Granite is being reviewed to discuss how the behavior and non-academic components can be addressed in a citizenship grade.
+The proficiency score (grades K-8) or letter grade (grades 9-12) will only include academic performance on assessments.
+All other non- academic pieces, including behaviors, are included in the citizenship grade.
+Granite's citizenship policy is being reviewed to discuss how the behavior and non-academic components can be addressed through the citizenship grade.

 What responsibility will the district or school admin take to help inform parents?
 I’m worried referring them to a video, brochure or district website won’t be enough and the first SEP’s are going to be difficult.

 The district is compiling multiple resources into a single website that will be useful for parents, students and teachers.
-Teachers can reach out to their administrators as well as the curriculum department for additional support for questions.
+Teachers can reach out to their administrators as well as the curriculum department or PBL Director Dawn Hauser at firstname.lastname@example.org for additional support.

-School networks can plan together and create parent information nights which can be supported by district office personnel in addition to administrators and teachers.
+School networks should plan together and create parent information nights which can be supported by district office personnel in addition to administrators and teachers.